pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-createempty-md/07-contrib-custom.md

 ---
-title: Migrate a Site That Was Created With an Empty Upstream to the Latest Version of Drupal
+title: Upgrade a Site That Was Created With an Empty Upstream to the Latest Version of Drupal
 subtitle: Add Contrib and Custom Code
 description:
 cms: "Drupal"